ewsgit/ShellUtils/README.md

 ```
 1. Clone the repository
+2. Install node.js
-2. Run the following command:
+3. Run the following command:
 	npm install
-3. Run the following command:
+4. Run the following command:
 	npm install -g
-4. (only on windows):
+5. (only on windows):
 	right click on the cli.js file and select "open with",
+	select chose another app,
+	select always open with this app,
+	select look for another app on this pc,
 	then locate and select the node.exe file.
+6. Run the following command:
+	s test (if it returns "INFO OK", you are good to go)
 ```

 ---